-Data for these was drawn from College Scorecard, IPEDS, and Niche.
+Data for these were drawn from College Scorecard, IPEDS, and Niche.
 With these many perspectives, BDC readers can trust that the programs featured will make a difference in their ministry career.

 1. Georgetown College (of Georgetown University)

-Georgetown College offers a BA in Theology degree program from the Department of Theology & Religious Studies, giving students the option to choose from several concentrations.
-The concentrations for this biblical studies degree program include Religion & Politics, Christian Theology, Religious Studies, Biblical Studies, and Ethics.
+Georgetown College offers a BA in Theology and Religious Studies from the Department of Theology & Religious Studies, giving students the option to choose from five concentrations.
+The concentrations for this biblical studies degree program include 1.
+Biblical Studies, 2.
+Religious Studies, 3.
+Religion, Politics, and the Common Good, 4.
+Christian Theology, and 5.
+Ethics.
 In lieu of a final examination, students finish the program with a concluding seminar.
-Georgetown College offers its theology students an opportunity to study abroad.
+Georgetown College also offers its theology students an opportunity to study abroad.

 Georgetown College was established in 1789 and is affiliated with the Roman Catholic Church.
 The parent institution of Georgetown College is Georgetown University.
 Georgetown College’s urban campus is home to more than 3,200 students.
 Georgetown College holds the distinction of being the largest undergraduate and oldest school at Georgetown University.

-What We Like: The Department of Theology & Religious Studies at Georgetown College offers a renowned signature theology course based on the lectures of John Murray, SJ entitled the Problem with God.
+What We Like: The Department of Theology & Religious Studies at Georgetown College offers a renowned signature theology course based on the lectures of John Murray, SJ entitled The Problem of God.

 2. College of William and Mary

 The College of William and Mary’s BA in Religious Studies degree program prepares students for rewarding careers in the areas of business, international service, law, government, medicine or the ministry.
 Coursework for this Bachelor of Ministry degree program includes both western and eastern religious philosophies.
 Degree graduates explore the many research methods that dominate theological research studies.